khchenTW/khchen-academic/content/publication/timing-analysis-of-cause-effect-chains-with-heterogeneous-communication-mechanisms/index.md

   - Kuan-Hsun Chen
   - Jian-Jia Chen
 doi: 10.1145/3575757.3593640
+publication: The 31st International Conference on Real-Time Networks and Systems
+publication_short: " RTNS"
 abstract: >-
   Software applications in automotive systems are comprised of communicating real-time tasks, described by cause-effect chains.
 To guarantee functional